TCSinger/TCSinger.github.io/index.md

 # Multi-Level Style Control

+We add global and phoneme-level text embedding to each baseline model to enable style control.
+Then, we compare TCSinger using multi-level text prompts.
+We conduct both parallel and non-parallel experiments according to the target styles.
+For global styles, we specify singing methods (bel canto and pop) and emotions (happy and sad) for each test target.
+For phoneme-level styles, we select zero, one or more specific techniques (mixed voice, falsetto, breathy, vibrato, glissando, and pharyngeal) for each phoneme of target content.

 ## Parallel Style Control

-In the parallel experiments, we use the GT global style and phoneme-level techniques as the target.
+In the parallel experiments, we randomly select unseen audio from the test set, using the GT global style and phoneme-level techniques as the target.

 1.Target Word: 你 是 魔 鬼 中 的 天 使 所 以 送 我 心 碎 的 方 式 AP 是 让 我 笑 到 最 后 AP